enyo/mongo-rest/Readme.md

   - `info` An object containing the `doc` and or the `values` that will be used to update the record
   - `req`
   - `res`

+An example of an interceptor could look like this:

+    /**
+     * Intercepts posts and puts for guestbook-messages.
+It compiles the provided textSource with jade, and stores
+     * the old textSource in a textVersions array to provide a history.
+     */
+    mongooseRest.addInterceptor('guestbook-messages', [ 'post', 'put' ], function(info) {
+      // Compile the new textSource value with jade, and put the compiled code in textHtml info.values.textHtml = (jade.compile(info.values.textSource))({});
+      // Since there is no existing doc when posting a new resource, we test if it exists... if (info.doc) {
+        // ...and if it does we add the old textSource to the textVersions array to have a history. info.doc.textVersions.push(info.doc.textSource);
+      }
+    });

 [mongoose model]: http://mongoosejs.com/docs/model-definition.html